Literature / Rod Albright Alien Adventures

 - Birds of a Feather: BKR and Smorkus Flinders are good friends and partners because they're the two most evil and vicious criminals in each other's respective dimensions.

 - Cannot Tell a Lie: Rod.
 That's why the first book is named such.
-(The one significant time he does lie (he lies at the end of the first book), near the end of the series, BKR sees through it.)
+The one significant time he does lie, at the end of the first book, BKR sees through it.

 - Evil Is Petty: BKR is implied to be Space Hitler and starts the book in his latest scheme — bullying children at an elementary school.